-David Biggar is a meteorologist for NBC4 Southern California.
-He can been seen during NBC4 News at 11 a.m. and the weekend morning news "Today in L.A."
+David Biggar is a meteorologist for NBC4.
+He can be seen weekdays during the NBC4 News at 11 a.m. and on the weekend evening newscasts at 5 p.m., 6 p.m. and 11 p.m.
+His most recent reports can be seen here.
 Follow him on Facebook here.

-A resident of California from an early age, he began his career as an intern at KCRA in Sacramento.
-He quickly moved up from rendering graphics to anchoring the weekday noon and weekend morning newscasts.
-In 2014, Biggar earned an Emmy award for anchoring the station’s weather.
+Biggar began his career as an intern at KCRA in Sacramento and he quickly moved up from rendering graphics to anchoring the weekday noon and weekend morning newscasts.
+While at KCRA, Biggar earned an Emmy award for anchoring the station’s weather.

-When he’s not reporting weather conditions, Biggar follows all forms of racing, from NASCAR to Formula 1 and is a licensed racecar driver.
-He is also an aviation and flight simulator enthusiast.
+When he’s not reporting weather conditions, Biggar enjoys flying planes as a licensed pilot.
+He also follows all forms of racing, from NASCAR to Formula 1 and is a licensed racecar driver.

 Biggar was born in South Salem, New York and currently lives in Los Angeles.